openjs-foundation/cross-project-council/proposals/stage-2/INDIVIDUAL_MEMBERSHIP/README.md

 ### What is necessary to complete this proposal

-1. Approval of this proposal from projects building the $FOUNDATION, the Node.js Board of Directors, and JSF Board of Directors
+1. Approval of this proposal from the Node.js Board of Directors, and JSF Board of Directors
 2. A continued commitment by the CPC in conjunction with the Executive group
-3. Consensus regarding how this program should be chartered
-  - chartered by board or by CPC
-4. Consensus regarding if this is a membership class or a program.